AngeloGaeta1990/knowledge-test/README.md

 ### Buttons
 The buttons sections show two buttons: "Next" and "Exit".
-The user can move to the next question by clicking on the "Next" button after selecting the correct answer.
+The user can move to the next question by clicking on the "Next" button after selecting the correct answer by clicking on the radio button.
 The user can also press enter on the keyborad after selecting the answer in the radio buttons to move to the next question.
 If the user clicks on the "Exit" button, a message will appear asking the user if he wishes to continue the game, or to leave the page.
-If the user clicks on "yes", he will be back to the home page, if the user clicks on "no", the message will disappear and the user can continue the game.
+If the user clicks on "yes", he will be back to the home page, if the user clicks on "no", the message will disappear and the user will be able to continue the game.
 ![buttons section](media/buttons.png)